ludonowa/NightScout-on-Oracle-Cloud/README.md

-Then enter your Baking card information. it’s mandatory but if you follow this tutorial the VM will be free of charge
+Then enter your Banking card information. it’s mandatory but if you follow this tutorial the VM will be free of charge